gregoryang/auto-job-scraper/README.md

 2. **Tab 1a (keyword search) has no company-HQ or geographic-presence filter at all.** It will surface jobs from companies headquartered anywhere, including Southeast Asia.
 You'll need to review and manually remove unwanted listings — the sheet's "Company" column is there for exactly this.
 3. **Qualifications text is whatever JSearch/LinkedIn exposes via `job_highlights`,** not a guaranteed clean extraction — some postings will have rich structured bullets, others will fall back to a raw description excerpt.
 4. **Tab 2a (target company scrape) has no business-vs-technical role filter.** Every role type at each target company will appear, including engineering/technical roles.
+5. **Publisher filtering has a short-name blind spot.** Both tabs now restrict results to LinkedIn or the employer's own careers site (excluding JobStreet, MyCareersFuture, Trabajo, etc.), but the "employer's own site" check requires the employer name to be at least 3 characters to avoid false-positive substring matches.
+This means a company with a very short name (e.g. "EA") will only show up via LinkedIn — its own direct careers-site postings won't pass the filter, since "EA" is too short to safely match against a publisher name without risking unrelated false matches.
 5. **This hasn't been run end-to-end against live APIs** from this environment (sandbox network restrictions block the relevant domains) — verify via `workflow_dispatch` before trusting the schedule.